integr8ly/integreatly-operator/test-cases/tests/alerts/c18-validate-api-usage-alerts.md

 15. Click on the alert name -> click on the expression (link) -> Graph
 16. Run the `curl` command against the APIcast endpoint so you reach between 80%-90% rate limit (i.e. amount of curl requests = rate-limit-value \* 0.85)
 17. Verify that the alert graph is showing some data
-18. Repeat the same process for `Level2ThreeScaleApiUsageThresholdExceeded` and `Level3ThreeScaleApiUsageThresholdExceeded` alerts based on their min and max rates and verify that the alerts are firing as expected
+18. Repeat the same process for `Level2ThreeScaleApiUsageThresholdExceeded` and `Level3ThreeScaleApiUsageThresholdExceeded` alerts based on their min and max rates and verify that the alerts are firing as expected.
+Make sure to wait at least a minute before running each set of `curl` commands